Space Engineers: Creative mode

 In creative mode, players are able to spawn unlimited resources, can instantly build tools and blocks, and are invincible.
 Some building tools, such as symmetry mode and copying and pasting of ships, are only available in this mode.
 Players are also able to build and manipulate asteroids or planets using a space tool known as "Voxel Hands."
 Although resources are available for collection and refinement, they are not required to create new ships or stations.
 Creative mode was initially the only mode available in the game.
 This mode eliminates the survival aspect of the game, allowing players to implement ideas quicker and easier.
+Grids that you build can also be, copied, pasted, or saved as blueprints.

 Survival mode

 In survival mode, players need to mine, collect, and refine various chemical elements from asteroids and planets in order to craft tools, weapons, and blocks as well as produce electricity.
 Resources can be mined manually using a hand drill, or by using ships with the necessary equipment.
 Components are produced by assembling them from raw materials; however, they can also be harvested by salvaging cargo ships.
 To avoid death, players must monitor their health, energy and oxygen levels.
 Damage can be inflicted on the player by collisions, weapons, contact with thrusters, meteor showers, or by running out of space suit energy.
-Collisions at higher speeds result in more damage.
 As the acceleration value of gravity generators stacks, damage from falling can be much more dangerous when multiple gravity generators are active.
 A player's health and energy can be restored using a Medical Room block, or a Survival Kit block.
 Energy can also be replenished by sitting in the cockpit of any powered structure.
-The development of survival mode began at the end of summer of 2013.

 Materials and items

 In the survival mode of the game, all actions, including survival itself due to the power requirements of the space-suit's life-support system, depend on the gathering and refining of certain minerals.
 These minerals can be found on asteroids or planets, plundered from randomly spawned ships, or recovered from unknown signals.
-Raw materials are mined from deposits of ore on asteroids, and are then placed (or sent using a conveyor system) into a basic refinery or refinery in order to refine them to be used in assemblers.
+Raw materials are extracted from ore deposits on asteroids and then transported to a refinery, where they are processed into minerals for use in assemblers.
 The refined materials are formed into various components in the assembler which can then be used in the construction of ships or stations.